 When you are treated for a medical condition, either in or out of hospital, the person treating you creates notes about your health.
 This is called a medical record.

 A medical record could be handwritten or electronic and it will include notes about:

-Every treatment centre you attend will keep a medical record about you, and will add to that record each time you visit or have tests.
+Every treatment centre you attend will keep a medical record about you, and they will add to that record each time you visit or have tests.

-Australian privacy standards (National Privacy Principle 6/Australian Privacy Principles 12) establish a general rule that organisations are required to provide you with access to personal information (such as medical records) held about you.
+Australian privacy standards establish a general rule that organisations are required to provide you with access to personal information (such as medical records) held about you.

-You can ask for changes to your medical records if you think they’re inaccurate, irrelevant or misleading.
+You can ask for changes to your medical records if you think the records are inaccurate, irrelevant or misleading.
 You should make this request in writing.

 If a treatment centre refuses to change your medical record because they think it is correct as it is or that your suggested changes are not appropriate, it must provide a written explanation for the decision.
 If you disagree with the decision, you can make a complaint to the Office of the Australian Information Commissioner or to the health ombudsman or complaints commission in your state or territory.

 When you are having treatment, you have a right to privacy and confidentiality.
 Some privacy issues that may affect you include:

 If you’re concerned about your privacy, talk to your treatment team or hospital social worker.